Just in the nick of time for Easter, I’ve got a new recipe to share with you.

 - 800 g all-purpose flour

 - 1 tsp baking powder *omit if you don't want cookies to spread/rise

 - 2 large eggs

 - 1 cup molasses

-- Roll dough out between two sheets of parchment paper.
-Let it rest by refrigerating until cold, about 1 hour.
+- Roll dough out between parchment or the Dough E-Z mat, and let it rest by refrigerating until cold, about 1 hour.

 - Preheat oven to 350 degrees Fahrenheit.
 Cut out cookie shapes and place on baking sheet lined with parchment paper, approximately 2 inches apart, and re-roll out dough and cut shapes as needed.
 Refrigerate until firm; at least 15 minutes to 1 hour.